-Class No. Description of Records Status and Disposal Action 1.1.1 Records documenting declarations by the Minister via the gazette such as amendments to legislation.
-Permanent Transfer to the NT Archives Service 10 years after action completed 1.1.2 Records documenting routine advice given to members of the public and industry on the escort agency licensing process and legislation requirements.
-Temporary Destroy 3 years after action completed
+Class No. Description of Records Status and Disposal Action 1.1.1 Records documenting formal advice to and from the Minister, such as from the Mining Board.
+Includes exemptions and competencies Permanent Transfer to the NT Archives Service 10 years after action completed required of persons and specific mining activities declared by the Minister.
+Also includes consultation notes with the Commonwealth Minister, comments on Environmental Protection Authority guidelines and environmental assessments of mine sites, gazette notices and varied or revoked guidelines.
+1.1.2 Records documenting routine advice given to members of the public and industry on licensing processes and legislation requirements.
+Temporary Destroy 3 years after action completed Includes advisory notes.